Crafting Your Herbal Practice

 Kat Maier

-Kat Maier, RH(AHG) is a clinical herbalist, author, and teacher.
-Her approach to herbalism combines what she learned as she began studying plants as a Peace Corps volunteer and training as a Physician’s Assistant.
-As a result, her approach to clinical practice weaves biomedicine with traditional energetic herbalism.
+Kat Maier, RH(AHG), is a clinical herbalist, author, and teacher.
+Her approach to herbalism combines her time studying traditional ways as a Peace Corps volunteer and training in biomedicine as a Physician’s Assistant.

-As the founder and director of Sacred Plant Traditions, a center for herbal studies in Charlottesville, Virginia, Kat has played a pivotal role in inspiring and training her students.
-The impact of her work is evident; she inspired the first free herb clinic on the East Coast, which began at Sacred Plant Traditions, and the Botanica Mobile Clinic, a nonprofit she also founded to provide accessible herbal medicine to local communities.
+Kat is the founder and director of Sacred Plant Traditions, a center for herbal studies in Charlottesville, Virginia.
+She inspired one of the first free herb clinics on the East Coast, which originated at Sacred Plant Traditions, and founded the Botanica Mobile Clinic.
+This nonprofit organization provides accessible herbal medicine to local communities.

 Camille Freeman